What is an echocardiogram?

 Cardiomyopathy.
 An enlargement of the heart due to thick or weak heart muscle

 Congenital heart disease.
-Defects in one or more heart structures that occur during formation of the fetus,
+Defects in 1 or more heart structures that occur during formation of the fetus, such

-such as a ventricular septal defect (hole in the wall between the 2 lower chambers
+as a ventricular septal defect (hole in the wall between the 2 lower chambers of the

 Heart failure.
 A condition in which the heart muscle has become weakened or stiff during heart relaxation